 No other danger has marred the beauty of cruising more than the threat of piracy, whether on the high seas or in coastal waters.
 Indeed it is a risk that mariners have had to confront for many thousands of years, and continue to do so in certain areas of the world today.
 Piracy incidents on pleasure boats in recent years have been mercifully few in numbers and restricted predominantly to the Gulf of Aden region and Venezuela.

-Noonsite had received reports (see below) from several yachts that transited the HRA in 2015 on their way to the Red Sea and Med.
-Some transited independently, others in convoy, and the majority with private security firms on board.
+Noonsite has received reports (see below) from several yachts that transited the HRA in 2015 on their way to the Red Sea and Med.
+Some transited independently, others in convoy, and some with private security firms on board.

 Gulf of Aden / Indian Ocean Transit

 The coordinated efforts of the Coalition forces and International Maritime and Political bodies have had a very dramatic effect on the levels of piracy since 2011 when there were 237 attempted or actual attacks on ships and yachts.
 In 2014 there were only 4 attempted attacks on commercial vessels and 2 suspicious sightings.